Lokze/veggy-plate/README.md

 When the user has no more use for the recipe it can just sumply click th Veggy-Plate title on the Header to go beack to the starting page and search for a new recipe.

+Here is the link to the site: https://veggy-plate.netlify.app